 NHS Digital also have Frequently asked questions: IG Toolkit answers page.

 The pharmacy may have persons working for it (otherwise than under a contract of employment) e.g. locum pharmacists, or have persons visiting the pharmacy who are likely to have access to areas of the pharmacy not generally accessible by members of the public.
 One way to help safeguard the confidentiality of patients’ personal and sensitive personal data is by requiring the third party to agree to a confidentiality agreement.
 A template is available here

 We recommend that the pharmacy retain the original signed confidentiality agreements for at least 6 years before considering disposal.

-In September 2013 the Health and Social Care Information Centre published a Guide to Confidentiality in Health and Social Care which explains the various rules about the use and sharing of confidential information.
+In September 2013 the Health and Social Care Information Centre (now NHS Digital) published a Guide to Confidentiality in Health and Social Care which explains the various rules about the use and sharing of confidential information.
 It has been designed to be easily accessible and to aid good decision making.
 It also explains the responsibility organisations have to keep confidential information secure.